plasmonX: an Open-Source Code for Nanoplasmonics: Solvers

+For both iterative solvers, the numerical convergence is controlled by the residual norm of the linear system by means of the root-mean-square error (RMSE).
+A default tolerance of $|E_0| \cdot 10^{-5}$ is employed (where $|E_0|$ is the applied electric field intensity), which we have previously shown to provide a reliable compromise between numerical accuracy and computational cost \cite{lafiosca2021going}.
 In Fig. \ref{fig:gfortran_n_atoms}, we provide a graphical depiction of the elapsed time (in seconds) of inversion and iterative (on-the-fly) algorithms as a function of the number of atoms of graphene disks with a radius ranging from 10 nm to 19 nm (from 10k to 40k atoms).
 The calculations are performed at the plasmon resonance frequency of each disk (10k atoms: 0.30 eV; 20k atoms: 0.26 eV; 30k atoms: 0.24 eV; 40k atoms: 0.22 eV) by imposing a Fermi Energy of 0.4 eV.
 For the iterative solution, the Root Mean Squared Error (RMSE) is set to $10^{-8}$ for an applied electric field with $E_0 = 10^{-4}$ a.u., which we have previously shown to provide the best compromise between computational cost and accuracy \cite{lafiosca2021going}.
 All calculations are performed on a machine equipped with an Intel(R) Xeon(R) Gold 6252N CPU @ 2.30GHz, 96 threads, and 512 GB of RAM.
 As can be seen for the smallest system ($\sim$ 10k atoms), the inversion and iterative algorithms require almost the same elapsed time (16 s vs. 15 s).
 By increasing the size, the inversion algorithm follows a third power scaling ($y \propto P(x^3), R^2 > 0.99$), while the iterative one follows a second power progression ($y \propto P(x^2), R^2 > 0.99$), rapidly becoming the most efficient algorithm to solve the linear complex problem.
 For a detailed analysis of the performance of the GMRES algorithm in solving the \wfq linear system, we refer the interested reader to Ref. \citenum{lafiosca2021going}.

 The iterative on-the-fly algorithm is especially useful for large systems because the requirements in terms of RAM are particularly low, as only a few vectors are stored in memory during the run.
 To showcase the performance of \texttt{plasmonX} implementation, we perform 9 calculations by increasing the number of processors from 10 to 90 with steps of 10.
 Calculations employ the \wfqfmu approach and are run on a Silver nanoparticle with icosahedral shape with a radius of about 10 nm, i.e. composed of about 149k atoms (about 600k variables).
 We then compute the speedup of the calculation as follows: